-So know you know which natural cleaning ingredients to keep on-hand, but do you know why natural cleaning is so important?
+So now you know which natural cleaning ingredients to keep on hand, but do you know why natural cleaning is so important?

 Many Cleaners Cause Indoor Air Pollution

-The Environmental Protection Agency reports that the air inside the typical American home is 2-5 times more polluted than the air immediatley outside – and in some extreme cases, 100 times more contaminated.
-Ten percent of all toxic exposures report to the U.S Poison Control Agency are from common household cleaners.
-Chemicals within our homes contribute to indoor air pollution, especially ones containing fragrances, chlorine bleach and ammonia.
+The Environmental Protection Agency reports that the air inside the typical American home is 2-5 times more polluted than the air immediately outside – and in some extreme cases, 100 times more contaminated.
+Ten percent of all toxic exposures reported to the U.S. Poison Control Agency are from common household cleaners.
+Chemicals within our homes contribute to indoor air pollution, especially ones containing fragrances, chlorine bleach, and ammonia.

 Health Affects of These Chemicals